 He has received the CLMP designation as a Certified Litigation Management Professional by the CLM Alliance.
 As such, he searches for creative, quick resolution, case-appropriate strategies in all litigated matters.

 Attorney Busher has also served as a guest lecturer on the law at Nathan Hale-Ray High School in East Haddam.
-He is also a member of the East Haddam Business Association, which serves to promote local business.
-He serves as a Member of the Board of Finance for St. Bridget of Kildare Church in Moodus.
-He is also a member of the Moodus Knights of Columbus and an active member of the East Haddam Lions Club, and ran the Lion’s Club annual town-wide auction from 2010 through 2018.
-He has served as a member of one of East Haddam’s political parties’ Town Committee since 2015.
+He was also a member of the East Haddam Business Association, which serves to promote local business.
+He served as a Member of the Board of Finance for St. Bridget of Kildare Church in Moodus.
+He was also a member of the Moodus Knights of Columbus and is a former member of the East Haddam Lions Club, and ran the Lion’s Club annual town-wide auction from 2010 through 2018.
+He served as a member of one of East Haddam’s political parties’ Town Committee from 2015 through 2022.

 On June 2, 2015, Martindale-Hubbell recognized Joseph M. Busher, Jr. with a Martindale-Hubbell Peer Review Rating of A/V, the highest rating available.
 He currently maintains the same AV rating.
 The AV rating from his peers means that he was deemed to have very high professional ethics and preeminent legal ability.
 Only lawyers with the highest ethical standards and professional ability receive a Martindale-Hubbell Peer Review Rating.
 The Martindale-Hubbell Peer Review Ratings evaluates lawyers based on the anonymous opinions of members of the Bar and the Judiciary, including both those who are rated and those who are not.
 The first review to establish a lawyer’s rating usually occurs three years after his/her first admission to the Bar.
 Martindale-Hubbell conducts secure online Peer Review Ratings surveys of lawyers across multiple jurisdictions and geographic locations, in similar areas of practice as the lawyer being rated.
 Reviewers are instructed to assess their colleagues’ general ethical standards and legal ability in a specific area of practice.
 The confidentiality, objectivity and complete independence of the ratings process are what have made the program a unique and credible evaluation tool for members of the legal profession.
 Martindale-Hubbell Peer Review Ratings were created in 1887 as an objective tool that would attest to a lawyer’s ability and professional ethics, based on the confidential opinions of other lawyers and judges who have worked with the lawyers they are evaluating.